luisbocanegra/kde-material-you-colors/README.md

 #iconsdark = Papirus-Dark

 # Use pywal to theme other programs using Material You colors (experimental)
-# You need to install pywal python module first ($ pip install pywal)
+# You need to install pywal python module first
 # Accepted values are True or False
 # Commented by default
 #pywal=True